droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc L - The Den of Wolves.md

 Whether the players allow her to keep the lyre or not, Bianca bids them farewell and departs for the northern path away from the lake, vanishing into the trees shortly thereafter.

 > [!abstract]+ **Bianca's Secret**
-> If suspicious players determine that Bianca is a threat, she can be persuaded to reveal her true nature as a **werewolf** with a successful DC 15 Charisma (Intimidation) check, provided the players provide sufficient assurances of her safety if she does.
+> If suspicious players determine that Bianca is a threat, she can be persuaded to reveal her true nature as a **werewolf** with a successful DC 25 Intimidation check to Coerce, provided the players provide sufficient assurances of her safety if she does.
 >
 > If the players attack Bianca, she pleads for their mercy and honestly assures them that she means them no harm.
 If refused, she attempts to flee, first in her humanoid form, then in her **wolf** form as soon as she reaches the tree line.
 >
-> Players who convince Bianca to reveal her true lycanthropic nature can convince her to share the following information about the werewolf den with a successful DC 20 Charisma (Intimidation) check:
+> Players who convince Bianca to reveal her true lycanthropic nature can convince her to share the following information about the werewolf den with a successful DC 28 Intimidation check:
 > * The pack is led by Kiril, her husband and a powerful werewolf, who seized power when the old leader stepped down.
 > * Prisoners are kept in Mother Night's shrine, which lies toward the rear of the cave.
 > * When the pack leaves to hunt, Bianca and Skennis, the pack's old leader, remain behind.
 (Bianca has little desire to see Kiril transformed following his deals with the "swamp witch" of Berez.)
 > * In addition, four werewolves also remain to guard the den, rotating their watch in pairs.
 (The four werewolves, Azianka, Davanka, Kobal, and Radovan are newly infected by Kiril and obey him slavishly.)
 > * Whilst all other werewolves will be on the hunt, about half a dozen wolves still remain at the den.
 >
-> Players who show sympathy and compassion for Bianca's marital troubles, share their own experiences with a similar situation, and succeed on a DC 20 Charisma (Persuasion) check can convince her to share the information in **Bianca's Fall** below.
+> Players who show sympathy and compassion for Bianca's marital troubles, share their own experiences with a similar situation, and succeed on a DC 28 Diplomacy check can convince her to share the information in **Bianca's Fall** below.
 (Bianca doesn't know the information regarding Ezmerelda, Ludmilla, or what Kiril did in Berez.)
-Players who subsequently succeed on an additional DC 15 Charisma (Persuasion) check can also convince Bianca to guide them to Mother Night's shrine when they enter the den.
+Players who subsequently succeed on an additional DC 25 Diplomacy check can also convince Bianca to guide them to Mother Night's shrine when they enter the den.

 > [!lore]+ **Bianca’s Fall**
 > Thirteen years ago, Bianca—a twenty-one-year-old **noble**—fell in love with a brawny and strapping young logger named Kiril Stoyanovich.
 Against her parents’ wishes, she fled from her life of privilege and wealth and became Kiril’s wife, living with him in a small, humble cottage in the nearby woods.
 They were poor, but happy—or so Bianca thought.